 - Pre-existing ailments or conditions that were known or diagnosed within a 12 month period before membership are excluded from the immediate claim and are subject to a 12 month waiting period.

 - Waiting periods on these exclusions may be waivered should they be as a result of an accident, after the cover has commenced.

 Changes in new regulations in the near future.

 Regulations governing “Gap” Insurance were published late 2016, and are expected to be implemented in April 2017.
-Many Insurers are in the process of re-structuring their policies to align them with expected regulations, the waiting period for new policy holders will change.
+So many Insurers are in the process of re-structuring their policies to align them with expected regulations, the waiting period for new policy holders will change.
 You can rest easy, for this will not have any effect on your policies until January 2018.